Call for pages!

 Step 4: Submit your article

 When everything is ready, please send the article (in the required form) to articles@pagedout.institute.
+When sending the email, use the title of your article as the subject of the message.

 After receiving the article, we'll get back to you and send you a form to fill out, and within the next couple of days assign a reviewer/editor to work with you.